-Important things to consider when it comes to raising Polish children abroad
+Important things to consider when it comes raising Polish children abroad

-Polish children who are living abroad can fall into one of the multiple names usually used for children of parents born outside of their residence country: expat Polish, third culture kids are the most common.
+Polish children who are living abroad can fall into one of the multiple names designed for children of parents born outside of their residence country: expat Polish, third culture kids are the most common.

 What that means in real life is that Polish children are growing up in between two or more worlds.
 There is their current residence country, which in many cases is their home, there is Poland and the Polish roots from at least one of the parents and there is in many instances the world of the second parent, coming from different roots.
 This can leave your children in a head-scratching mindset, with much deeper implications in the long-run.
 You, as a parent, want the best of all these worlds for your children: to respect and be in touch with their Polish culture, be it in the form of Polish customs and traditions or be it in taking part in the local Polish community.
 On the other side, you want them to be integrated into the culture of the host country, so they do not feel like complete outsiders.
 In the end, most of the time, they end up somewhere in the middle, where they do not feel as fully owning the Polish roots as Polish children born and raised their whole life inside Poland, but neither as fully locals, as many times they are not fully accepted or integrated.